Srija-11/Mini-social-app/README.md

 node app.js
 ```

-Visit `http://localhost:3000` in your browser.
+Visit the app at: http://localhost:3000